-You are your child’s first and constant teacher — and there’s no better way to teach then by setting a financially-sound example.
+You are your child’s first and constant teacher — and there’s no better way to teach them than by setting a financially sound example.

 “Getting your emergency fund in shape, opening a 529 savings account or simply increasing your 401(k) plan contributions are all steps that you can take to encourage saving as a family activity,” writes Lake on Investopedia.

 Start the money conversation early and keep it consistent to help your child learn to be a saver and a lifelong money-management master.